Mara3l/iot-online-shop-data-analysis/README.md

-# iot-eshop-data-analysis
-A sample project for data analysis using GoodData.CN and GoodData UI SDK
+A sample project for data analysis using GoodData.CN and GoodData UI SDK.